HighlanderRobotics/Highlanders-Training/README.md

 We believe that the best way to learn what is needed to be successful on the team is to work hands-on on real projects, not be taught by a rigid curriculum (if the classroom was the best way, we would be doing that instead of building robots, after all).
 To that end, these materials exist primarily to soften the learning curve and provide reference material.

-If you feel that this material is going too slow, you may skip or skim through the material.
+You should progress through these in order, but if you feel that this material is going too slow, you may skip or skim through the material.
 However, understand that the material marked as required is done so for a reason, and try to make sure you understand it before skipping ahead, as you may be referred back to the material if you have questions that it covers later.

 If you feel that this material is too fast or too much, talk to your lead or a mentor.